ethereumjs/organization/docs/introduction.rst

 updates as well as high-quality and broadly scoped feature contributions from the community.

-We are determined to put substantial ressources here to further support exchange with and engagement from the community.
+We are determined to put substantial resources here to further support exchange with and engagement from the community.

 Related tasks are: